Diana Belbiţă: Ultimate Fighting Championship

 Belbiţă made her UFC debut against Molly McCann on October 18, 2019 at UFC on ESPN: Reyes vs. Weidman.
 She lost the fight via unanimous decision.

-Belbiţă faced Liana Jojua at UFC on ESPN: Kattar vs. Ige on July 16, 2020.
+Belbiță faced Liana Jojua at UFC on ESPN: Kattar vs. Ige on July 16, 2020.
 She lost the fight via armbar in first round.

-Belbiţă faced Hannah Goldy at UFC on ESPN: Sandhagen vs. Dillashaw on July 24, 2021.
+Belbiță faced Hannah Goldy at UFC on ESPN: Sandhagen vs. Dillashaw on July 24, 2021.
 She won the fight via unanimous decision.

-Belbiţă faced Gloria de Paula on February 19, 2022 at UFC Fight Night: Walker vs. Hill.
+Belbiță faced Gloria de Paula on February 19, 2022 at UFC Fight Night: Walker vs. Hill.
 She lost the fight via unanimous decision.

-Belbiţă was scheduled to face Loma Lookboonmee on September 17, 2022 at UFC Fight Night 210.
-However, Belbiţă withdraw due to undisclosed reason and was replaced by Denise Gomes.
+Belbiță was scheduled to face Loma Lookboonmee on September 17, 2022 at UFC Fight Night 210.
+However, Belbiță withdrew due to undisclosed reasons and was replaced by Denise Gomes.

+Belbiță faced Maria Oliveira on June 10, 2023, at UFC 289.
+She won the bout via unanimous decision.

+Belbiță faced Karolina Kowalkiewicz at UFC Fight Night 229 on October 7, 2023.
+She lost the fight via unanimous decision.

+Belbiță faced Molly McCann in a rematch on February 3, 2024, at UFC Fight Night 235.
+She lost the fight via an armbar submission in round one.

+Belbiță faced Dione Barbosa in a flyweight bout on April 5, 2025 at UFC on ESPN 65.
+She lost the fight via an arm-triangle submission choke in the first round.

+On April 8, 2025, Belbiţă announced her retirement from mixed martial arts competition.